Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

-# US 008 - To see the announcment requests and select a request in order to than publish an announcment.
+# US 008 - To select a request and publish an announcement.

 ## 1. Requirements Engineering